stianloader/GslStarplane/README.md

-# GslStarplane: Starplane for Gradle
+# GcmcStarplane: Common Modding (Tool-)chain Starplane for Gradle

 GslStarplane is the gradle port of the starplane buildsystem originally written for use in combination with Brachyura.
 Starplane lays the foundation of modern galimulator modding.

+GcmcStarplane is a more multi-purpose branch of GslStarplane, exploring capabilities for mods beyond the current slintermediary + spstarmap approach.

+GcmcStarplane is meant to be used for modding non-galimulator games such as necesse.
+However it is not meant for modding games with an already established toolchain, as it applies to minecraft or runescape.

 ## Including the plugin

-**WARNING:** When publishing your code online with this plugin enabled, you should make extra sure to NOT include the `build` directory.
-GslStarplane pushes deobfuscated jars which have a copyright on them to it.

-GslStarplane functions as a gradle plugin, so it first needs to be applied on a gradle project in order to work.
-Under groovy you can do it by adding `id 'gsl-starplane' version '0.1.0'` to the plugins block in the `build.gradle` file.
+GcmcStarplane functions as a gradle plugin, so it first needs to be applied on a gradle project in order to work.
+Under groovy you can do it by adding `id 'gcmc-starplane' version '0.1.0'` to the plugins block in the `build.gradle` file.
 The full plugins block will thus look something like follows:

 ```groovy